sclorg/rhscl2dockerfile/rhscl-charter.md

 ### Labels and temporary environment variables:

-TODO: this is to be decided; OpenShift uses IMAGE_TAGS, IMAGE_EXPOSE_SERVICES and other ENV variables, which should serve for the same purpose as LABELs in the future docker versions, but we need to document what is the expected content, why there are defined and how the transition to LABEL will look like.
-Until this has some final resolution, we shouldn't use those environment variables, since we'd provide some API that will possibly change.
+OpenShift uses `IMAGE_TAGS`, `IMAGE_EXPOSE_SERVICES` and other `ENV` variables, which should serve for the same purpose as `LABEL`s in the future docker versions.
+According to the latest info the transition to the `LABEL` should happen as soon as `docker` 1.6 is available, which should be pretty soon and it shouldn't be necessary to include temporary solution with `ENV` variables to RHSCL docker images.

+For `LABEL` we still need to define what the keys/values should be and what it means.

 ### Enabling the collection: